hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-Is it possible choose different points, or to draw a different graph, so that it is tangent at *one* point?
+Is it possible to draw a different graph so the purple line is tangent at *one* point?
-You could let students experiment until they find examples like the
+If you give students some time to experiment, they should find examples like the following:
-following:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/mvt4.png"